 As the visualisation further attests, the pace of pruning varies greatly: some threads manage to stay during the entire 1 hour and 15 minute the visualisation embodies, thanks to their high comment activity, while some inactive threads are pruned within minutes.
 This alive-time is dependent on the specific board: on more popular boards such as /b/ and /pol/, content moves faster and threads are more quickly pruned, while boards like /po/ “Papercraft & Origami” move at a slower pace.
 Bernstein et al. reported in 2011 that the lifetime of a thread on /b/ had a median of 3.9 minutes and a mean of 9.1 minutes, while the shortest thread expired in 28 seconds and the longest-living thread lasted 6.2 hours.
 From a 24-hour sample of all data on /pol/, we found threads lasted 1 hour and 17 minutes on average, with the longest thread lasting over 23 hours and 9 minutes, and the shortest getting pruned after 13 minutes (implying a small group of highly active threads).

 Upon interaction with the visualisation in RankFlow*, what is notable is the prevalence of so-called ‘General’-threads.
 In an effort to create threads for specific topics, a post’s subject line can be used to indicate a recurring topic of discussion.
 For instance, certain Trump-supportive threads on /pol/ are indicated with a subject “/ptg/ President Trump General”.
 Multiple users repost these openings posts (OP), so it stays ‘alive’ through multiple iterations, and then comment (i.e.: bump) to increase its longevity.
-The OP of such a ‘sub-board’ often includes links to introduce the topics, such as YouTube clips, books or current events.
-Notable sub-boards include:
+The OP of a General-thread often includes links to introduce the topics, such as YouTube clips, books or current events.
+In this way, Generals can be seen as units of self-sorting publics on the imageboard.
+Notable active and inactive Generals include:

 - /fsg/ “Fascism General”: “Thread for discussion of Italian Fascism, and other forms of fascism, Mosley, Codreanu, Falange, etc. Also for sharing fascist literature and information.”